n-claes/legolas/docs/gimli/amrvac_interface.md

 ## Non-ideal physics
 The example `notebooks` page in the [Legolas repository](https://github.com/legolas-project/legolas) contains setups where constant resistivity and heating/cooling with parallel thermal conduction are used in MPI-AMRVAC setups created with GIMLI.

+For background heating and optically thin radiative losses, an optional keyword `heatcool` can be added to the `Equilibrium`object.
+It is a dictionary containing the following keys: `force_thermal_equilibrium`, `cooling_curve`, and `ncool`.
+When `heatcool` is included in the equilibrium, the relevant parameters will be automatically added to the Legolas and MPI-AMRVAC parameter files.
+If not, the Legolas heating/cooling parameters will be added to `Equilibrium` during parfile generation.

 Note that some features of Legolas are not present in MPI-AMRVAC:
 - User-specified thermal conduction.
 - Thermal balance when including perpendicular thermal conduction.